How to Use a Project Management Framework to Improve DEI [UPDATED]

 From political turmoil to a global pandemic, our world has seen monumental pivotal changes in only a few short years.
 Not only has this impacted how our society functions, but also how we do business.

-Unfortunately, not every organization could effectively and successfully pivot, adapt, and thrive through such pivotal and unprecedented changes.
+Unfortunately, not every organization can effectively and successfully pivot, adapt, and thrive through such pivotal and unprecedented changes.
 However, successful organizations shifted how they handled talent management and change.
 They shifted their focus from process to outcomes and have a solid structure, level of governance, and change management model, all of which are crucial elements to success.

 It sounds easy, but the truth is it can be extremely difficult for organizations to keep up with the competition, society, politics, the economy, and all the other changes that the world throws at them.

-However, one tried, and true way to improve DEI in your organization is with a project management framework.
+However, one tried-and-true way to improve DEI in your organization is with a project management framework.
 In this article, we will dive into how organizations can leverage project management to prepare for conflict, change, and even improve their DEI programs.

 What is a Project Management Framework?